 “Ursula, have you used any cleaning solutions?”
 I asked gently.

 “Oh well, I found this stuff in the pet store.
-It was supposed to work well, but look at it, my girl is a mess!” she responded again.
+It was supposed to work well but look at it, my girl is a mess!” she responded again.

-She was right, the ear canals were moist and full of discharge and coated with a grey layer of dead skin.
+She was right, the ear canals were moist and full of discharge and coated with a gray layer of dead skin.
 I have seen these situations, where the ears were over-cleaned, leaving the ear canal raw and vulnerable to bacterial infections.
 Now we most likely had some bacteria munching on the raw skin.
 Bacteria loves to party where tissue damage and inflammation are present.

 I sometimes compare the physical body to trees.
 If it is healthy, unstressed and well nourished, parasites stay at bay.
 If stressed and malnourished, all sorts of bacteria, parasites and fungi come to the feast.

-In Tamara’s case, over-cleaning, stress of the move, ear pain when traveling, carb-rich, processed food and obesity all played a role.
+In Tamara’s case, over-cleaning, the stress of the move, ear pain when traveling, carb-rich, processed food and obesity all played a role.

 Knowing that Ursula went to a conventional clinic before and ended up at my practice only by accident, I decided to combine the conventional approach, herbs and homeopathy, plus send a bacterial culture to the lab.